Jackson County Energy Project To Save Taxpayers Millions

 The new equipment will be integrated with the County’s building automation system to simplify and streamline operations.
 The County will also gain access to solar asset management software and utility monitoring and analytics software, enabling operations staff to manage, measure, and verify system performance.
 To ensure improvements can be sustained long-term, the project includes county-wide master planning.
 Further, the project will create a scalable framework for the County to tie in new systems as more existing systems reach the end of their useful life.

 Jackson County and Veregy are committed to utilizing a skilled workforce and maximizing local subcontractor participation to create jobs and stimulate the local economy.
-The project is anticipated to be completed in 2025.

 We have always sought ways to reduce our environmental footprint and reduce our energy costs.
 This project does both and improves the comfort and therefore quality of our employees’ lives while at work.
 We are very pleased to partner with Veregy, an industry leader in the field.